 At such a young age, he’s already worked with major companies creating advertisements and campaigns for Apple, Esquire, Conde Nast Traveler, and National Geographic.

-Morgan wears many hats, that’s why he’s often caught in a crossroads whether to film or capture stills of moments.
+Morgan wears many hats, that’s why he’s often caught at a crossroads whether to film or capture stills of moments.
 His work focuses on travel, surfing, and lifestyle, while his photography style consists of combining light, textures, and nature with human elements.
 In an interview, he shares his life motto,

 “Take just a photo, leave just a footprint.”